sparanoid/kai-12/README.md

 ## Download

 You can get the latest version [here][dl].
-It has a custom theme update checker to keep it update to date as long as you activate it.
+Then upload it via WordPress built-in theme uploader.
+This theme has a custom theme update checker to keep it update to date as long as you activate it.

 ## What's the Difference?